Oregon Outback Adventure

 • Temps will drop when the sun goes down!

-• Lunch, water & snacks - Wanderlust will provide a picnic style dinner but please bring additional food, snacks and water for the long day!
+• Lunch, water & snacks - Wanderlust will provide a picnic style lunch but please bring additional food, snacks and water for the long day!

 • Camp chair or blanket (for stargazing)